jhsieh731/cs262_wire_protocol/replication_notebook.md

 - `voted_for` - The ID of the candidate voted for in the current term
 - `state` - The node's current state (follower, candidate, or leader)
 - `leader_id` - The ID of the current leader node
-- `last_applied` - The index of the last applied log entry
+- `last_applied` - The index of the last committed db update
 - `db` - A SQLite database instance with a unique file per node (`db_{node_id}.db`)

 ### Communication Architecture